-Even the best of us get tired of a boring routine.
-To prevent stroke rehab from getting boring, it’s helpful to find fun activities for stroke patients at home.
+To prevent stroke rehab from getting boring, it’s helpful to find fun activities for stroke patients to do at home.

 Different activities are helpful in different ways.
 For example, anything that gets you moving can help with mobility, and anything that gets you thinking can help with “cognitive fitness.”

-The key to a healthy recovery from stroke is to always stay moving, and this page is full of ideas to help you do just that.
+The key to a healthy recovery from stroke is to always stay moving, and this page is full of interesting ideas.

 Fun Recreational Activities for Stroke Patients